 - 1. Swipe up or press the lower button and select Map. - 2.
-From the bottom of the navigation display, swipe up or press the lower button. - 3.
+Press the lower button to open Navigation options. - 3.
 Select POIs and press the middle button. - 4.
 Scroll to the POI you want to remove from the watch and press the middle button. - 5.
 Scroll to the end of the details and select Delete.